Right to Information

 4.7.1 Details of questions asked and replies given:

-CMLRE provides input to MoES, New Delhi for parliamentary question, for details see the link
+CMLRE provides input to MoES, New Delhi, for parliamentary questions, see the link: https://www.moes.gov.in/connect/parliament-questions

 5. Information may be prescribed